XimanDing02/CMEECourseWork/week1/README.md

 1. **boilerplate.sh**

-This ia a simple starting template for shell script template with author information, date (I put my information into this shell script), and a short description.
+This is a simple starting template for shell script template with author information, date (I put my information into this shell script), and a short description.
 When bash it, it shows: This is a shell script!

 ```
 # Basic Usage